 As a guide, a portable appliance can be classified as any piece of electrical equipment which is mains powered.
-This encompasses everything from a PC to a photocopier, power tools to a vending machine.
+This encompasses everything from a PC to a photocopier, power tools to plant machinery.

 Although there is no specific legal obligation, it is recommended all portable appliances are tested annually, regardless of whether they are Class 1 or Class 2 to be sure they are working safely, although it may depend on the items usage and environment.